ELeeAstro/gCMCRT/README.md

 LHS - .True. (use Latin Hypercube Sampling - currently for transmission limbs only)

 !
-Wind paramaters for hi-res los velocity (lbl mode only)
+Wind parameters for hi-res los velocity (lbl mode only)

 doppler_on - .True. = Apply doppler shifting to local opacity